Vendre08/gse-zip-tool/README.md

 1. About - Displays an about dialog with the usual about information.

-2. Open - file chooser for selection of the zip file to install or the local gnome shell extension's directory to uninstall.

-3. Install - toggle button when selected places application in install mode.
+2. Install - toggle button when selected places application in install mode.
    Only a zip file can be selected.
-The zip file is examied to insure the file contains a Gnome Shell extension.
+The zip file is examined to insure the file contains a Gnome Shell extension.

-4. Uninstall - toggle button when selected places application in uninstall mode.
+3. Uninstall - toggle button when selected places application in uninstall mode.
 When the file chooser is opened the local extension directory is displayed.
 Only a directory with an ampersand in its name can be selected for removal.

-5. When the user opens the selected zip file or local extension directory the install or uninstall is performed and the user is directed to restart the Gnome Shell session (logout/login) to complete the operation.
+4. Open - file chooser for selection of the zip file to install or the local gnome shell extension's directory to uninstall.
+When the user opens the selected zip file or local extension directory the install or uninstall is performed and the user is directed to restart the Gnome Shell session (logout/login) to complete the operation.

 A Makefile is provided to install the application.
 Download and install